CzerPDX/agile6/README.md

     - git push

+## When you finish working on a user story
-## When you're ready to merge your branch with staging
+merge your branch with staging and delete it

 1. **Submit a PR between staging and your branch**
     - go to the main repo https://github.com/CzerPDX/agile6